The Tests & Quizzes Tool

 - Always offer students a practice quiz before administering a high-stakes exam.
 This will help them feel comfortable with the format of the online assessment and also help you iron out any wrinkles.

-- Use a guest account or enroll a colleague as a "student" in a class to review an assessment before you release it to your students.
+- Preview your tests.
+Use a guest account or enroll a colleague as a "student" in a class to review an assessment before you release it to your students.
 You may also want to draft your test in a separate project site for added security.

 - Sign up for a one-on-one consultation to learn more about the tool and how it can meet your assessment goals.